 Parents are invited to watch drama performances including the Shakespeare Schools' Festival.
-There are opportunities for children to perform in Open Evenings and special events as assemblies which parents are invited to.
+There are opportunities for children to share their learning during class assemblies and showcases.

 In April 2020, we introduced a family project linked where they live or family history in Chipping.
 The project could take the form of a poster, leaflet, timeline, family tree or information about family air looms/artefacts.